Expiration, exercise, and assignment | Robinhood

 How to submit a DNE

-If your option is out-of-the-money, Robinhood will take no action and the contract will typically expire.
+If your option is out-of-the-money at the close, Robinhood will take no action and the contract will typically expire.
 If you’d like to submit a DNE request, you must contact us before 5 PM on the expiration date.

 Assignment